Adopt Positive Thinking

 - Climatic encounter.
 This is where nothing will ever be the same again.

 - Satisfying conclusion.
 Inevitability plus surprise.
 Each scene should have an unexpected end.
-But make it seem like there is only possible conclusion.
+But make it seem like there is only one conclusion.

 - Transformation of the main character or situation.
 Both is sometimes best.